The Flies That Eat Dead Things!

 What are Blow Flies?

-Blow Flies (family – Calliphoridae) are among the most commonly seen flies of this group found in the UK, due to their amazing metallic colours.
-Blue Bottles and green bottles, in particular, are very distinctive and recognisable to most people.
+Due to their amazing metallic colours, these insects are among the most recognisable flies in the UK.
+Blue bottles and green bottles, in particular, are very distinctive and recognisable to most people.

 Where Do Blowflies Come From?